RapidWareTech/pyttsx/docs/drivers.rst

       :param text: Text to speak.
       :param name: Name to associate with the utterance.
 Included in notifications about this utterance.

+   .. method:: speakToFile(text : unicode, filename : string, name : string) -> None

+      Immediately saves an utterance to the filepath specified.
+The speech must be output according to the current property values applied at the time of this invocation.
+Before this method returns, it must invoke :meth:`pyttsx.driver.DriverProxy.setBusy` with value :const:`True` to stall further processing of the command queue until the output completes or is interrupted.

+      This method must trigger one and only one `started-utterance` notification when output begins, one `started-word` notification at the start of each word in the utterance, and a `finished-utterance` notification when output completes.

+      :param text: Text to say.
+      :param filepath: Location to save the audio file to.
+      :param name: Name to associate with the utterance.
+Included in notifications about this utterance.

    .. method:: setProperty(name : string, value : object) -> None